Linear nested Artin approximation theorem for algebraic power series: Introduction

 for some integers $\s_i$, is it possible to find algebraic or analytic solutions satisfying \eqref{nested_prop}?\\

-In this paper we give an elementary proof of the fact that the answer is positive for the rings of algebraic power series.
-Moreover we provide a characterization for a certain class of germs of functions to satisfy the nested Artin approximation property.
+D. Popescu \cite{Po} proved the nested Artin approximation theorem for any vector $F(x,y)$ of algebraic power series (not necessarily linear in $y$).
+In this paper we give an elementary proof of this theorem when $F(x,y)$ is linear in $y$.
+Moreover we provide a characterization for a certain class of germs of functions $F(x,y)$, linear in $y$, to satisfy the nested Artin approximation property.
+From an example of A. Gabrielov \cite{Ga} we know that the answer to the nested Artin approximation problem is negative for the ring of convergent power series.

 In order to explain the situation let us consider the following theorem (proven by M. Artin in characteristic zero and by M. Andr\'e in positive characteristic):\\

 \begin{thm} \cite{Ar68}\cite{An} Let $\k$ be a complete valued field and let $F(x,y)$ be a vector of convergent power series in two sets of variables $x$ and $y$.
 Assume given a formal power series solution $\wdh{y}(x)$ vanishing at $0$, Then, for any $c\in\N$, there exists a convergent power series solution $\wdt{y}(x)$, which coincides with $\wdh{y}(x)$ up to degree $c$, \end{thm}